Cody Fisher discusses working in Iraq with Preemptive Love Coalition

 Again, this goes back to my limited perspective, the cities I’ve traveled to, the people I’ve spoken with.

-We live in the Kurdish part of Iraq.
-The Kurds have been greatly blessed by the recent war.
-The Americans took down Saddam Hussein who was oppressing the Kurdish people.
-With him out of the picture all of the sudden we have these Kurdish cities and communities that are able to flourish because Saddam Hussein is no longer in power.
+We live in Iraq.
+The Americans took down Saddam Hussein who was oppressing the people.
+With him out of the picture all of the sudden we have these cities and communities that are able to flourish because Saddam Hussein is no longer in power.
 In the city we live in, we see that through economic development, skyscrapers everywhere, hotels being built, amusement parks popping up, malls coming in, western chains being brought over to the cities there.
-So it’s progress that comes to mind is what I think of when I think of the city that I live in because it’s a Kurdish city.
+So it’s progress that comes to mind.

 In light of the work you have been doing and all you have been learning, what conversations do you hope American churches are having or will start having?